 NADBank provides financing to support the development and implementation of environmental infrastructure projects, as well as technical and other assistance for projects and actions that help preserve, protect and enhance the environment of the border region in order to advance the well-being of the people of the United States and Mexico.

-The North American Development Bank (NADBank) cordially invites you to attend a hybrid public meeting of its Board of Directors, either in person or by videoconference, on Thursday, June 9, 2022, in Ciudad Juarez, Chihuahua.
+The North American Development Bank (NADBank) cordially invites you to attend a public meeting of its Board of Directors in person, on Friday, June 13, 2025, in Ciudad Juárez, Chihuahua.
 NADBank is an international financial institution established by the United States and Mexico for the purpose of developing and financing environmental infrastructure projects within the U.S.-Mexico border region.

 We work closely with community leaders, state agencies and other public and private stakeholders to structure appropriate and affordable financing packages that meet the specific needs of each community or project.